kyma-project/website/content/blog-posts/2020-03-31-release-notes-1.11/index.md

 See the overview of all changes in this release:

-- [Known issues](#known-issues) - Certificates for cluster provisioning handled by Gardener
+- [Known issues](#known-issues) - Certificates for cluster provisioning handled by Gardener, Eventing does not work properly after Kyma upgrade
 - [Security](#security) - Support for Gardener TLS certificate renewal, API Server Proxy and IAM kubeconfig service removed from the Helm core release, support for OAuth2 ORY/Hydra server GCP Proxy, automatic migration of OAuth2 clients to PostgreSQL database, API Server Proxy authorization check removed, Namespace-admin group renamed, Helm Secret-generating jobs replaced by init containers, custom resources access restrictions
 - [Service Mesh](#service-mesh) - Istio upgrade, distroless images, and installation refactor
 - [CLI](#cli) - Upgrade required, externalization of AKS Terraform template into a module, Gardener provisioning support